 You are not entitled to public holiday benefits if you have been absent from work immediately before the public holiday and your absence is:

 If your employment finishes during the week ending on the day before a public holiday and you have worked for your employer for the previous 4 weeks, you should receive an additional day's pay for the public holiday.
 This also applies to part-time employees who have established a right to the public holiday by working at least 40 hours in the previous 5 weeks.
+You can read more about this in Further information below.

 Where a public holiday falls on a weekend, you do not have any automatic legal entitlement to have the next working day off work.
 This occurs in 2013 when St Patrick's Day (17 March) falls on a Sunday.
 This means that Monday 18 March 2013 is not a public holiday.
 When this happens you are entitled to one of the following: